 Explore towns, lakes and mountains: whatever you're searching for, you'll be amazed by the diversity Germany has to offer.
 You want to travel near the shore?
 In this case, take the road to the north.
 You prefer to spend your holiday in the heart of nature, or skiing?
 The south will satisfy you!
 Are you interested in German culture and history?
 You will find your happiness in the unique cities Germany has to offer.
-With a wide selection of vehicles, renting an RV in Germany has never been easier with Yescapa.
+With a wide selection of vehicles, hiring a motorhome in Germany has never been easier with Yescapa.

 First, visit the emblem of the city: the Brandenburg Gate.
 This monument is part of the Berlin Wall for three decades.
 Being once a symbol of division, it now symbolizes the reunification.
 Then go up the TV Tower: 203 meters high, it offers a magnificent view of the entire city.
 If you want to visit the Reichstag, the building of the Parliamentary Assembly, opt for the guided tour that is offered.
 Finally, discover Berlin differently: all over the city you will find "thrift" connected, works of street art and underground concerts because Berlin is above all a city of artists.
 People from all over the world make Berlin a multicultural place that will surprise all its colors and flavors.

 Berlin is one of the German cities in the richest historical heritage.
 To learn what happened during the GDR, visit the "DDR Museum".
 This is an interactive museum where you can relive the life of the inhabitants of eastern Berlin.
 You can also visit the remains of the wall that are still present in the city.
 Remember to visit Checkpoint Charlie, the former best known checkpoint.
 The museum event "The Story of Berlin" also has information on 800 years of Berlin history.